IntersectMBO/cardano-db-sync/Readme.md

 * Any of the big well known Linux distributions (eg, Debian, Ubuntu, RHEL, CentOS, Arch etc).
-* 24 Gigabytes of RAM.
+* 32 Gigabytes of RAM or more.
-* 4 CPU cores.
+* 4 CPU cores or more.
+* Ensure that the machine has sufficient IOPS (Input/Output Operations per Second).
+Ie it should be 60k IOPS or better.
+Lower IOPS ratings will result in slower sync times and/or falling behind the chain tip.
 * 80 Gigabytes or more of disk storage (preferably SSD which are 2-5 times faster than electro-mechanical disks).